qismib/stand/README.md

 ## TODO
 - implement CommutatorTool 2.0 based on `numpy`.
-- numerical estimate of first and second order additive errors, comparing exact propagator against the Trotterized version and comparison to analytical bound.
-- compute inversion probabilities doing the simulation "by hand", that is, perform time evolution using a self constructed propagator.
-Compare exact with Trotterized versions.
 - work out N=4 results in order to have means to compare results directly with https://arxiv.org/pdf/2207.03189.
 - implement definition of coupling constants in terms of physical constants being careful to not miss any conversion factor.
-- fix $\langle\sigma_y\rangle$ mismatch in ETH paper's scripts.
 - ...